Alice C. Linsley

 The Keraits converted to Christianity in the 11th century.
-One of their leaders, Toghrul, gained fame as far west as France and Spain for his battles with Muslims.
+One of their leaders, Toghrul, gained fame as far west as France and Spain for his wars against the Muslims.
 Several Kerait women became influential in the Mongol court.
 Sorghaghtani Beki married a son of Genghis Khan, and they had four sons.
 Two sons, Kublai Khan and Mongke Khan, were prominent leaders of the Mongolian Empire which formed a cultural and religious bridge between the East (especially Tibet) and the West.
 In their youth, these sons may have looked much as this Mongolian warrior.